 What we are building

 This is why nexwise exists.
-We build KI-native product data infrastructure for industrial manufacturers.
-At its core is nexus – a unified product data layer that ingests, reconciles, and structures scattered product knowledge into a single, reliable foundation.
+We build AI-native product data infrastructure for industrial manufacturers.
+At its core is nexwise – a harmonized product data layer that ingests, reconciles, and structures scattered product knowledge into a single, reliable foundation.

-On top of this foundation, we deploy KI agents that serve technical sales, marketing, and customer support teams.
+On top of this foundation, we deploy AI agents that serve technical sales, marketing, and customer support teams.
 The result: manufacturers can scale their product knowledge without scaling their headcount.

 We are already deployed with leading industrial manufacturers and have now secured pre-seed financing to build out the team and the platform.